Sat 21 Aug

 It is possible that the action on track may not quite go to plan... if so, the Clerk of the Course may choose to speak to you after the race.

 You will usually be called up to Race Control where he/she will discuss any infringements and/or penalties which have been applied.
-You always have the right of appeal in judicial matters; the MSA Yearbook (Section C) outlines the procedures which must be followed.
+You always have the right of appeal in judicial matters; the Motorsport UK Yearbook (Section C) outlines the procedures which must be followed.

 Of course, you may feel that another competitor has acted inappropriately during the race, and the first step would be to speak to the Clerk.
 Notwithstanding that, you have a right to protest another driver.

-The MSA have produced a helpful document outlining the protest and appeal processes, and this can be found via the link below.
-Please be aware, all MSA officials have been instructed not to provide you with any advice on the Appeal process so the onus really is on you to be prepared.
+The Motorsport UK have produced a helpful document outlining the protest and appeal processes, and this can be found via the link below.
+Please be aware, all Motorsport UK officials have been instructed not to provide you with any advice on the appeal process so the onus really is on you to be prepared.